Gravity as a four dimensional algebraic quantum field theory: Introduction

 \section{Introduction}

 The outstanding problem of modern theoretical physics is how to unify the obviously successful and mathematically consistent {\it theory of general relativity} with the obviously successful but yet mathematically problematic {\it relativistic quantum field theory}.
 It has been generally believed that these two fundamental pillars of modern theoretical physics conflict each other not only in the mathematical tools they use but even at a deep foundational level \cite{hed}: classical concepts of general relativity such as the space-time event, the light cone or the event horizon of a black hole are too ``sharp'' objects from a quantum theoretic viewpoint meanwhile relativistic quantum field theory is not background independent from the aspect of general relativity.
 We do not attempt here to survey the vast physical and even mathematical and philosophical literature created by the unification problem; we just mention that nowadays the two leading candidates expected to be capable for a sort of unification are string theory and loop quantum gravity.
-But surely there is still a long way ahead.

-Nevertheless we have the conviction that one day the language of classical general relativity will sound familiar to quantum theorists and vice versa i.e., conceptual bridges must exist connecting the two theories.
+But surely there is still a long way ahead; nevertheless we have the conviction that one day the language of classical general relativity will sound familiar to quantum theorists and vice versa i.e., conceptual bridges must exist connecting the two theories.

 In this note an effort has been made to embed classical general relativity into a quantum framework.
 This quantum framework is {\it algebraic quantum field theory} formulated by Haag--Kastler and others during the past decades, cf. \cite{haa}.
 Recently this language also appears to be suitable for formulating quantum field theory on curved space-time \cite{bru-fre-ver, hol-wal} or even quantum gravity \cite{bru-fre-rej}.

-In more detail we will do something very simple here.
-Namely using structures provided by an oriented smooth $4$-manifold $M$ only, our overall guiding principle will be seeking unitary representations of the corresponding orientation-preserving diffeomorphism group ${\rm Diff}^+(M)$.
-There is a unique such representation via pullback on the incomplete space of sections of $\wedge^2M\otimes_\R\C$.
-However the natural scalar product on this space---namely the one given by integration of the wedge product of two $2$-forms---is indefinite hence cannot be used to complete the space of smooth $2$-forms into a Hilbert space.
-Rather in struggling with the completion problem one comes up with a family of Hilbert spaces with a common non-degenerate indefinite Hermitian scalar product on them.
-The bare Hilbert spaces---i.e., not considered as ${\rm Diff}^+(M)$-modules---admit decompositions $\ch^+(M)\oplus\ch^-(M)$ into maximal definite orthogonal Hilbert subspaces $\ch^\pm (M)$ with respect to the indefinite scalar product.